jimi008/jimi008/README.md

 ```
 ## Always eager to learn more

- - 🌱 I’m currently learning DevOps and its Tools
+ - 🌱 I’m currently exploring DevOps and its Tools
  - 👯 I’m passionate about DevOps, Cloud computing & open source projects
- - 🥅 2023 Goals: Contribute more to Open Source projects and learn as much as I can
+ - 🥅 2024 Goals: Contribute more to Open Source projects and learn as much as I can
  - ⚡ Fun fact: I love to play games
  - 💬 Reach me at me@jamilahmed.net